StackExchange/stack-blog/README.md

 Adding images to your post requires you to upload the image and use the URL in your markdown.
 If you are a developer, you can go ahead and add images to the `images` folder in this repository and access it that way.

-If you are not a developer, we have a Stack Exchange Imgur account that you can use to upload images, then use the URL of the uploaded image in your post.
+If you are not a developer, --we have a Stack Exchange Imgur account that you can use to upload images, then use the URL of the uploaded image in your post.-- you can create a GitHub issue and drag your images into comment box to upload files and get a URL generated for you.
+You can [get a walkthrough of this process here here](http://solutionoptimist.com/2013/12/28/awesome-github-tricks/).
+This is a temporary solution until we figure out a long term solution for image hosting.

+In addition to the different methods, there are some basic guidelines to what is allowed:

+ - Your images should *never* be bigger than 500KB
+ - Maximum width of any image should be 1200 pixels
+ - Do your best to avoid images with text in them, it makes it difficult to use as a background

 **Adding tags**